 Quickly rising in the ranks of the most selected dogs, the Bulldog is becoming quite the popular choice for new dog owners.
-With a large, pushed-in face, turned-up nose and loose skin, the Bulldog’s face is easily recognizable.
+The Bulldog’s face is easily recognizable with a large, pushed-in face, turned-up nose, and loose skin.
 Their body is strong and muscular with a stocky shape.

 It is believed that the Bulldog originated in the British Isles.
 “Bull” was added for the breed’s use in bull baiting, a cruel practice that has thankfully been discontinued.

-People today are choosing the Bulldog for his cute, wrinkly face and easy-going, friendly nature.
-It also helps that they don’t require much exercise.
+People today choose the Bulldog for his cute, wrinkly face and easy-going, friendly nature.
+Of course, it also helps that they don’t require much exercise.

 The Bulldog has been known in England since at least around the early 1600s.
 The breed’s name comes from the practice of bull-baiting, which was a gambling & sporting event where bets were placed on dogs attempting to grab a bull by its nose to pin it down.
 This practice was eventually seen as an act of animal cruelty and outlawed.

-After the Bulldog was no longer used in this sport its breeding changed to become more of a pet.
-Loosing some of its original aggressiveness and its physical abilities.
+After the Bulldog was no longer used in this sport, its breeding changed to become more of a pet.
+As a result, losing some of its original aggressiveness and its physical abilities.

 Bulldog Training & Temperament